Let's discover one of the best summer hikes in Europe - Bystrá lávka trail.

 It’s not a great idea to take a break near this pass – not much space, sharp rocks, nowhere to sit.
 It’s much better to climb down where the terrain becomes less demanding.

 The lower we get, the more agreeable the trail gets.
-Soon it turns into classic Tatra path made with large rocks.
+Soon it turns into a classic Tatra path made with large rocks.

 So we start our hike in Furkotská valley.
 Soon we pass another pond, last one on our way - Nižné Wahlenbergove pleso (2053 m).
 Fantastic place for taking a break!